TaridWong/Digital-CV/README.md

   - Data Mining of Public Health Briefings: A Mixed Methods Study of wave 2 to wave 6 of COVID-19 (Fall 2021, Spring 2022), Educational Psychology Department, University of Alberta, Canada.
     -  Engaged in qualitative data mining of public health briefings
     -  Engaged in quantitative data mining of COVID-19 provincial case statistics
-    -  Identified periods of fluctuation from quantitative data across waves of COVID-19
     -  Developed a key-event timeline of Alberta public health response from news search
-    -  Performed sentiment analysis and topic modeling with COVID-19-related Twitter data
+    -  Performed sentiment analysis and topic modeling with COVID-19-related textual data from public health briefing transcripts and Twitter postings
-    -  Performed peer review for a journal article  <br>
+    -  Identified periods of fluctuation in Alberta public health data across waves of COVID-19 pandemic with mixed methods findings <br>

 ### Undergraduate Research Assistant
   - Worldviews and Well-being Cross-Cultural Research Project (2016), Department of Psychology, TU, Thailand; School of Psychology, University of Kent, United Kingdom.
     -  Engaged in qualitative interview
     -  Conducted data management and organization
     -  Performed qualitative coding  <br>